-In order to bind events of the host element, we must do something very similar, but using the host attribute of the directive.
-The host attribute allows a directive to change the attributes and behaviors of its host element.
+In order to bind events of the host element, we'll do something very similar, but the syntax is different.
+In order to bind the directive to a host's click event, we're going to use the decorator HostListener.

+The HostListener decorator allows a directive to listen to events on its host element.